penn-figueroa-lab/visuomotor_policy_ros/README.md

 # visuomotor_policy_ros

-This ROS pakcage handle all matters related to data collection and visuomotor policy rollout on real robots
+This ROS package handles all matters related to data collection and visuomotor policy rollout on real robots